Was this page helpful?

 ClientConfig

-can be automatically converted to a TlsContext
+can be automatically converted to a TlsContext when passing to

-For example, if database certificate is in the file ca.crt
+For example, if database certificate is in the file ca.crt:

 use scylla::client::session::Session;